Wil Myers Player Props: Reds vs. Braves

 Wil Myers At The Plate

-- Myers has a base hit in five of eight games played this season (62.5%), but no multi-hit games.
+- Myers has had a base hit in six of nine games this year, and multiple hits once.

-- He has not hit a home run in his eight games this season.
+- In nine games played this year, he has not hit a long ball.

-- He has scored in three games this year (37.5%), but has had no multi-run games.
+- He has scored in four games this year (44.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.